SurajVerticurl/Ansible_Tutorial/Installation & Setup/SSH-setup.md

 # Setup SSH

-- add a user (on BOTH)
+- Add a user (on BOTH)

         useradd -m -s /bin/bash surajk
         passwd surajk

 password : `surajk`

-- adding the user to Sudoers List
+- Adding the user to Sudoers List

         visudo
         surajk  ALL=(ALL)        NOPASSWD:ALL